aklump/drupal-test/README.md

 ## Summary

 This is a testing solution for using PhpUnit with Drupal 7 websites.
+It provides Unit, Kernel, and Client abstract test classes to use in writing your tests, as well as a set of guidelines and processes for better testing of Drupal 7 modules and websites.

 **Visit <https://aklump.github.io/drupal_test> for full documentation.**